5.1 Open Culture: Open Access to Cultural Heritage

 Not-for-profit organizations and content-hosting business platforms can also devise their own policy.
 For example, Wikimedia Commons, the free multimedia repository of Wikipedia, only allows digitized works that can be freely used, modified and shared; as such they follow the licenses that are compliant with the open definition.
 Other platforms might encourage clear usage policies, such as Flickr Commons.

 Consortium initiatives allow very different institutions to come together in a dialogue and share and review their own practices, skills and knowledge.
-In some cases, these consortium initiatives are powerful leverages among small institutions that do not necessarily have the resources available to put together a website to host and share their collection.
+In some cases, consortium initiatives are powerful leverage for small institutions lacking the resources to host and share their collection online.
 The work of the Connecticut Digital Archive is a good example.

 These various approaches to copyright management and open access often get consolidated into institutional policies.
 Institutional policies include assessment processes to determine the copyright status of objects in collections as well as decision-making processes around what works and collections to release and under which conditions to release them.
 Policies end up varying greatly among institutions, depending on their size and resources.
-A small institution might not need its own written policy on its website to release its public domain collections on a third-party platform, such as Flickr.
-They might not have a website, yet they can still develop open GLAM practices.
-Such an institution ideally will reach internal agreement about the process and decision making around copyright and open access.
+A small institution might not need its own written policy on its website to release its public domain collections on a third-party platform, such as Flickr or Wikimedia Commons.
+They might not have a website, yet they can still develop open culture practices.
+Such an institution ideally will reach internal agreement about the process and decision making around copyright and open access and document that agreement in an internal note or statement.

-The open access policies that the institution establishes has to be consistent with its mission and the legal framework in which it operates.
+An institution’s open access policies must be consistent with its mission and the legal framework in which it operates.
 Decision makers must understand how their institution’s mission aligns with open access principles.
 How will the institution’s mission be enhanced by openness?
 And does the institution’s mission support an open and inclusive ecosystem?
-The answers to these questions depend on each institution and are therefore unique, but the work of institutionalizing open access principles with policies, agreements and practices has commonalities across different GLAMs, as we will explore in the next section.
+The answers to these questions depend on each institution and are therefore unique, but the work of institutionalizing open access principles with policies, agreements and practices has commonalities across different cultural heritage institutions, as we will explore in the next section.

 The cultural heritage sector has an evolving definition of “open”.
-Efforts like the conversations taking place within the CC Open GLAM platform aim to find a convergence.
+Efforts like CC’s Open Culture Platform discussions aim to find a convergence.
 There are many different types of works by different stakeholders that can be made open.
 However, an important baseline for “open” among these differences is that reproductions of public domain works should remain in the public domain.
 Policies at different levels support and help guide open access practices in the cultural heritage sector.
+They provide the normative framework — the set of rules and incentives — in which open culture can establish itself and grow.
 It is fundamental that these practices and policies reflect and speak to the institution’s mission.

-- For a definition of metadata, see the Wikipedia article: https://en.wikipedia.org/wiki/Metadata. ↵
+- For a definition of metadata, see this Wikipedia article. ↵

-- Labelling tools such as Rights Statements did not exist when the Open Definition was crafted, but according to Douglas McCarthy and Andrea Wallace’s Open GLAM survey, Rights Statements include at least two options that align with the Open Definition: NO COPYRIGHT - UNITED STATES NO KNOWN COPYRIGHT ↵
+- Labelling tools such as Rights Statements did not exist when the Open Definition was crafted, but according to Douglas McCarthy and Andrea Wallace’s Open GLAM survey, Rights Statements include at least two options that align with the Open Definition: NO COPYRIGHT - UNITED STATES and NO KNOWN COPYRIGHT. ↵

-- Read CC’s public comments on the review of the Recommendation here: https://wiki.creativecommons.org/images/a/a4/Creative_Commons_position_paper_on_the_EC_consultation_on_digital_cultural_heritage.pdf ↵
+- Read CC’s public comments on the review of the Recommendation. ↵